 Bay windows are a beautiful feature in a variety of homes, giving you a bit of extra room that is bathed in sunlight.
+They’re most commonly located in lounges, but can also be used as kitchen windows or bathroom windows.
 One issue you may encounter with your bay window is how they can be a little bit tricky to decorate.
 This is mainly due to their shape, but we’ve not only got some great ideas on how to use them, but also how to decorate them to make your bay window look stunning!

 Decorating Your Bay Window

 This will depend on how you’re using the bay area, something we will cover further down, however, here’s some ways to make it stand out from the crowd.

 Paint & Wallpaper